tl;dr: My current sense: circom

 Input signals versus output signals.

-I understand that marking a signal in a template as input or output helps define a “function-like” interface for the template, with some nicer calling syntax that avoids explicitly instantiating a template via the component keyword.
+This allows for a nicer calling syntax that avoids explicitly instantiating a template via the component

 An example: